What's next for the 2018 QBs: How Darnold, Mayfield, Allen could take off

 "Probably the biggest thing he has to improve -- outsiders may say accuracy, but I'm going to say decision-making," Beane said.
 "Josh is a very confident young man who believes he can make any throw, and in Year 1 that may have been to his detriment."

 It also would be to Allen's detriment to be the team's leading rusher every year, and obviously the Bills don't want that.
-But Beane was a member of the Panthers' front office from 2008 through 2016, which means he was there when Cam Newton entered the league as a similarly massive-but-questionably-accurate quarterback who could run.
+But Beane was a member of the Panthers' front office from 2008 through 2016, which means he was there when Cam Newton entered the league as a similarly massive but questionably accurate quarterback who could run.
 He has had to walk this line before.

 "I would say he's a young version of Cam -- not where Cam got to as an MVP [in 2015], but Cam ran more his first year and I think ran less as he went along," Beane said.
 "We don't want Josh taking as many hits as we probably had Cam take."